WHAT IS THE WILD GOOSE FESTIVAL?

 It’s hard to sum up in a few words.
 We try, when we say things like: it’s a 4-day Spirit, Justice, Music and Arts Festival.
 But it’s so much more than that.

-It’s a place where all kinds of people come together, not only to hear great music and incredible speakers, but also to dive into lively conversations with thought leaders, writers, dreamers, artists, visionaries, social justice activists, peace-makers…the ones you’ll find on the official program, and the ones you might meet while just getting lunch or hanging out by the river.
+It’s a place where all kinds of people come together, not only to hear great music and incredible speakers, but also to dive into lively conversations with thought leaders, writers, dreamers, artists, visionaries, social justice activists, peace-makers…the ones you’ll find on the official program, and the ones you might meet while just getting lunch or hanging out.
 It’s also a place where you can be a spectator, but where you can be a co-creator as well.
 A place where we affirm the creativity in all of us, and opportunities to make art and music, to tell stories and take in stories, can be found around every corner.

 It’s transformational, experiential, it’s a sing and dance and play and dream and eat and camp and meditate and talk and listen and twirl-you-around-and-shake-you-up gathering, born out of the “Wild Goose” spirit metaphor which is all about beauty, grace, and yes, unpredictability.
 We also take inspiration from events such as, Greenbelt, Burning Man, Lightning In a Bottle and SXSW.